garrettWinter/javascript-code-quiz/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Features

 Some notable items for this project are:
-    - A toogle switch to show/hide the high scores
+    - A toggle switch to show/hide the high scores
-    - Dynamic button control to prevent buttons from being used at inapropreiate times.
+    - Dynamic button control to prevent buttons from being used at inappropriate times.
-    - High Score data is stored on local compture to allow that user to come back later to try to score even better.
+    - High Score data is stored on local computer to allow that user to come back later to try to score even better.
-    - A buttom to clear high scores from local storage if desired.
+    - A button to clear high scores from local storage if desired.
-    - Some silly/dad jokes in a couple of the anweser options.
+    - Some silly/dad jokes in a couple of the answer options.